 5. R. Alan Cole — Mark (The Tyndale New Testament Commentaries, 1989).

 The Tyndale commentaries are non-technical and introductory level commentaries, but they are surprisingly consistent in their high level of quality.
 Cole’s commentary on Mark is a good example.

-Runners Up: There are a number of other commentaries on the Gospel of Mark that are worth consulting.
+There are a number of other commentaries on the Gospel of Mark that are worth consulting.
 Among them are those by Robert Stein, James A. Brooks, David Garland, C.E.B.
 Cranfield, Robert H. Gundry (Vol. 1, Vol. 2), and the two volume Word Biblical Commentary by Robert Guelich and Craig Evans.